Crab Defense (boxing style): Wedge block

 The wedge block is also known as the horizontal forearm block or leverage block.
 In Karate this block is called Age-uke, and in Taekwondo it is called Ulgul Makgi or Olgul Makki.
-This block is used primarily with the lead arm to defend against straight punches by moving the arm upwards towards the incoming punch.
+This block is used primarily with the lead arm to defend against straight punches, and overhands by moving the arm upwards towards the incoming punch.
 It can be used against hooks by moving the arm up and outwards towards the incoming hook, or outwards to jam uppercuts in boxing.
 It is also used against kicks in martial arts.